wp-plugins/analytics-control-plus/readme.txt

 1. Just enter your Analytics ID into the settings page, set the options and you are done.

 == Changelog ==

+= 1.2 =
+* Can disable GA by request source IP if required.

 = 1.1 =
 * Can disable GA per page if required.